wazuh/wazuh-documentation/source/amazon/services/prerequisites/considerations.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: In this section we show you some considerations that must be taken into account when configuring the Wazuh module for AWS.
+  :description: In this section, we show you some considerations that must be taken into account when configuring the Wazuh module for AWS.

 .. _amazon_considerations: